SteveLeve/steveleve.github.io/docs/hero-banner.md

 - on hover the icons should stop moving, the hovered item should display title + brief description
 - change animation so icons follow an "infinity loop" path, equally spaced along the track.

-### Toggle Animation Button

-- Add a button under "toggle theme" that toggles the animation

 ### Performance Optimizations

 - Use requestAnimationFrame for smooth 60fps